Divya-Aggarwal/Arboretum/README.md

 My sensor not only takes misture readings, but also light and temperature readings.
 Above is the code I am using to obtain data.
 #### *The only thing you need to keep in mind is that you need to press restart button twice to bring sensor in active mode and to get readings.

+# Data display
+The output you should be obtaining are: